 If you're living in a smart home, and control your lights and other fittings with your phone or your voice, why not get a brew boiling without having to stand up and do it yourself?

-iKettle is probably the most well-known proponent of connected boiling — it's on its third iteration now, having improved its kettle over time, and equally importantly worked on its companion app.
+iKettle is probably the most well-known proponent of connected boiling, and it's also our favourite.
+It's on its third iteration now, having improved its kettle over time, and, equally importantly, worked on its companion app.

 Fellow Stag EKG+

-If the kettles we've looked at so far have been very smart, they've also been pretty conventional in terms of design.
-That's not something you can say about Fellow's Stag EKG+.
-It's a beautiful unit, with a long, thin spout for pouring and scandinavian, minimalist looks.
+Smart kettles can often be pretty conventional in terms of design, but that's not something you can say about Fellow's Stag EKG+.
+It's a beautiful unit, with a long, thin spout for pouring and Scandinavian, minimalist looks.

-It's also quick to boil, with an app to start the process if you like, great to pour and satisfying to hold.
+It's also quick to boil, with an app to start the process, great to pour and satisfying to hold.
 The downside is chiefly to be found in its price, which is significant, and the difficulty you might have in finding it.

 Xiaomi Mi Smart Kettle

 - Simple design